Ripley's Believe It or Not by Ripley’s Believe It or Not! for November 14, 2014

 3. Missing large

-eddodt almost 10 years ago
+eddodt about 10 years ago

 teddy was a die hard progressive…I guess he wanted to control football too.